newben420/trench_v1_monitor/README.md

     It detects tokens immediately they are launched, and if they meet configured requirements (e.g. Minimum amount of SOL in IntitalBuy or BondingCurve), they get added to the PAO.

 2. **Pre-Audit Observer (PAO)**
-    This monitors tokens and they meet required Marketcap and Volume within a configured timeframe, they get sent to Audit.
+    This observes tokens upon launch.
+If they meet required Marketcap and Volume within a configured timeframe, they get sent to Audit.
 It discards tokens that stop receiving new data or with expired timeframes.
 Maximum number of tokens that can be observed at a time can also be configured.

 3. **Audit**
     This performs various audit on tokens in its queue based on available data and configured constraints.
 The audit scope may include: